pyedifice/pyedifice/README.md

         Label(str(i))
 ```

-and get the expected result: clicking the button will
+and get the expected result: clicking the Button will
-add *5* to the *number*, and this state change will automatically be reflected in the GUI.
+add *5* to the *number*, and this state change will add five more Labels to the GUI.
 You only need to specify what is to be displayed given the current state,
 and Edifice will work to ensure that
 the displayed widgets always correspond to the internal state.